What’s new on Netflix in January 2024?

 The popular streaming service is adding a wave of fresh content to kick off 2024, which means the winter just got a little more entertaining for those choosing to hibernate at home.

-This month, Netflix fanatics can enjoy movie collections such as “Jurassic Park,” “Meet the Fockers,” “John Wick,” and more.
+This month, users can find movie collections such as “Jurassic Park,” “Meet the Fockers,” “John Wick,” and more.

 For crime-drama junkies, there’s “Griselda.”
 This Netflix original series starring Sofia Vergara depicts the story of an infamous Colombian drug lord — known as Griselda Blanco.